paranoiyeah/git-pairs/README.md

 <b>Reason</b>: VSCode is only watching for files within the opened directory, since ideally our config sits in home directory, it will not pick up the updated .gitmessage template automatically.

 <b>How to fix</b>: Empty the current auto generated template message, restart VSCode.
+Or you dont need to do anything, commit your current message and it will appear for your next one. :D